The Element Carbon

 - All other elements’ atomic weights are measured relative to carbon-12.

-Carbon is used in numerous reactions in all branches of chemistry.
+Numerous reactions in all branches of chemistry us carbon.
 One of the most common is combustion reactions, where a hydrocarbon reacts with oxygen to form carbon dioxide and water.
 Another important reaction with carbon is ocean acidification.
 This is when carbon dioxide dissolves in the ocean and reacts to form carboxylic acids, lowering the pH of the ocean.
 Carbon generally does not require significant effort to isolate.
 Coal, diamond, and graphite, are all pure, naturally occurring forms of carbon.

-Organic chemistry is one of the largest subfields in chemistry and is based entirely on carbon!
+Organic chemistry is one of the largest subfields in chemistry and is based entirely on the element carbon!
 Carbon can form very strong bonds with other carbon atoms, making it one of the building blocks for most organic compounds.
 Carbon is also able to form bonds with many other elements such as oxygen, nitrogen, and hydrogen.
 The bonds formed between carbon and these elements form the basis for functional groups, which enable the creation of a wide range of compounds from pharmaceuticals to dyes!
 Carbon is unique in this ability.

 Levels of carbon in the atmosphere in the form of carbon dioxide have been rising steadily since the industrial revolution.
 This has been accelerating greatly in the last few decades and has led to drastic changes to the climate and a general increase in temperatures.
 This is because of the greenhouse effect, where the heightened levels of carbon dioxide in the atmosphere trap incoming sunlight and the earth warms as a result.